Kurt Benson: Characterisation

+Kurt is part of the show's Benson family which includes Kurt and his younger siblings Lucy Benson (Kerrie Taylor) and Ollie Benson (Paul Leyshon).
 Kurt is described as having "two passions in his life – his motorbike and his music".
 Kurt is "intent on achieving just two things – becoming a rockstar and getting his hands on the desirable Natasha!"
 Kurt is described as being "despaired at [Tony's] submissive nature" while his brother Ollie is described as the "constant bane of his life".
 Kurt is described by British newspaper The Independent as being the Alpha male.
 They also go on to state: "A clean-cut guitarist with a quiff of dark hair and jeans that are unpleasantly loose, bagged together by a tight belt.
 He's chased by a panda car wherever he goes, though it's not clear what he's done wrong."
 MSN described him as the serial's "original bad boy".
 Virgin Media described him as "good looking, cheeky and often in trouble with the police, but everyone loved him".
 The Daily Record described him as a "rebel- without-a-cause".
 The Liverpool Echo described him as "heart throb" and said "He was a motorcycle-loving rock star-in-waiting."
 The Independent described him as "cool-guy Kurt".
+A writer from the show's official website described Kurt as "the Hollyoaks original bad boy".